rickb777/runtemplate/README.md

  * `.Package` - the name of the directory of the output file (often the current directory)
  * `.GOARCH`, `.GOOS`, `.GOPATH`, `GOROOT` - the value of Go environment variables.

-Also included are some filters that may be helpful.
+Some filters are also included that may be helpful.

  * title - Converts the input to Title Case.
  * upper - Converts the input to UPPER CASE.
  * lower - Converts the input to lower case.
- * firstUpper - Converts the first character of input to UPPER CASE.
+ * firstUpper - Converts the first character of input to upper case.
  * firstLower - Converts the first character of input to lower case.
  * splitDotFirst - Given an input that has a '.' separator, returns the part before the first '.'.
  * splitDotLast - Given an input that has a '.' separator, returns the part after the last '.'.